-With its new Maurice Lacroix Masterpiece Roue Carree Seconde (ref.
-MP7158-SS001-900) hand-wound watch the Swiss watchmaker ones again proves that a wheel doesn’t necessarily have to be round.
+With its hand-wound Masterpiece Roue Carree Seconde (ref.
+MP7158-SS001-900), Maurice Lacroix ones again proves that a wheel doesn’t necessarily have to be round.
 It can be a square, too.

-As one may gather, the new Maurice Lacroix Masterpiece Roue Carree Seconde watch comes as a successor to the ML Masterpiece Regulateur Roue Carree limited edition proof-of-concept watch introduced last year.
-This new timekeeper, however, makes the concept of a square gear wheel even more fascinating to look at.
+As one may gather, the 2011 Masterpiece Roue Carree Seconde comes as a successor to the Masterpiece Regulateur Roue Carree limited-edition proof-of-concept that was introduced in 2010.
+The production version, however, makes the concept of a square gear wheel even more fascinating to look at.

-The original watch used the setup of a rotating square wheel activated by a toothed clover-leaf wheel to display current hour.
+The concept used the setup of a rotating square wheel activated by a toothed clover-leaf wheel to display the current hour.
 Making a complete turn in 12 hours, the square wheel rotated at a glacier speed of half a degree per minute and effectively appeared motionless for a normal man.

 Now, however, the setup is employed to replace a standard subsidiary second indicator.
 Rotating 720 times faster than the previous version of the module, the new complication is almost as fascinating to look at as a flying tourbillon.

-Another interesting thing about this watch is that its dial, which is decorated with the traditional Grand Colimacon treatment and can be either black or rhodium-plated, is technically the main plate of the Caliber ML 156 manual-wind movement that powers the new ML Masterpiece Roue Carree Seconde.
+Another interesting thing about the Roue Carree Seconde is that its dial, which is decorated with the traditional Grand Colimacon treatment and can be either black or rhodium-plated, is technically the mainplate of the Caliber ML 156 that powers the gadget.

 The movement is protected by a mid-sized –by today’s standards– round stainless steel case 43 millimeters in diameter.
-Featuring sapphire crystals on its front as well as on the display back, the case provides optimal view at the sophisticated ML 156 movement.
+Featuring sapphire crystals on its front as well as on the display back, the case provides an optimal view of the sophisticated ML 156 movement.

 The watch will go on sale later this year.
 MSRP and international availability are not specified, yet*.